tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

 - Do not change your investment strategy during a bear market

-- If you can rebalance without hesitation even during bad markets, your risk tolerance is good
+- If you can rebalance without hesitation, even during bad markets, your risk tolerance is good

 - Investors tend to suffer from overconfidence

 - Many portfolio failures occur when investors take on too much risk

-- Recency bias – biggest mistake most experienced investors make
+- Recency bias – the biggest mistake most experienced investors make
   - We tend to extrapolate recent trends indefinitely into the future
   - Try as hard as you can to identify the current financial wisdom so that you can ignore it
-    - In 2000, when the book was published, US was doing better than foreign stocks.
+    - In 2000, when the book was published, the US was doing better than foreign stocks.
 What were the experts saying at that time?
       - Stay at home for higher returns
       - Buy only companies you know
-      - Diversify abroad at your own peril
+      - Diversify abroad at your peril
       - If you do diversify abroad, only do where you can drink the water
-  - Beware of recency and do not be overly impressed with the asset class returns over periods of less than 2-3 decades.
+  - Beware of recency, and do not be overly impressed with the asset class returns over less than 2-3 decades.

-- If you are unhappy with the degree of risk in the portfolio, you have 2 ways to reduce it
+- If you are unhappy with the degree of risk in the portfolio, you have two ways to reduce it
-  - Employ less risky individual assets (Not a good idea) – like adding large cap for small cap stocks, domestic for foreign stocks, utility for industrial stocks.
+  - Employ less risky individual assets (Not a good idea) – like adding a large cap for small-cap stocks, domestic for foreign stocks, and utility for industrial stocks.
 It changes the dynamics of the portfolio
-  - Stick with your basic asset allocation and replace some of your entire stock AA with short term bonds.
+  - Stick with your basic asset allocation and replace some of your stock AA with short-term bonds.
 (Good idea)
     - Risk Dilution – if you believe that you have arrived at an effective stock allocation, it is generally a better idea to employ risk dilution as this leaves the stock AA undisturbed
-      - A conservative risk adverse strategy will almost always involve at least a small amount of exposure to very risky individual assets
+      - A conservative risk-averse strategy will almost always involve at least a small amount of exposure to very risky individual assets

-- The average investor suffers from overconfidence and thinks that they can beat the market, but this is a mathematical impossibility.
+- The average investor suffers from overconfidence and thinks they can beat the market, but this is a mathematical impossibility.
-  - The average investor must by definition obtain the market return minus expenses.
+  - The average investor must obtain the market return minus expenses.

 - Investors suffer from recency bias.
-  - When prices fall, investors estimate of future returns goes lower too.
+  - When prices fall, investors' estimate of future returns goes lower too.
 This is irrational.
   - Investors tend to overweight more recent data and underweight older data
-    - Most investors are "convex" traders in which they buy equities as they are rising and sell as they are falling.
+    - Most investors are "convex" traders who buy equities as they rise and sell as they fall.
     - The opposite is a "concave" investor who buys as prices fall and sells as they rise
-      - In a world dominated by convex traders, it is an advantage to be a concave trader, and vice versa.
+      - In a world dominated by convex traders, it is advantageous to be a concave trader and vice versa.

 # Where to put your money